ramp4-pcar4/ramp4-pcar4/packages/ramp-core/docs/app/details.md

 # Details Fixture

+TODO revist after meeting with UI/UX team.
+Adjust page if we change the design.

 The details fixture adds a panel to RAMP that displays in-depth information about any specific data point on the map.
 It can be opened by performing an identify query either on the map or through the RAMP API.

 ## Panels